DW01/traktor-docs/engine/scripting.md

 import(traktor)  -- Required to access world, physics, render, animation, etc.
 ```

 Without this import, you won't have access to the engine's namespaces like `world`, `physics`, `render`, `animation`, `sound`, `spray`, and many others.
-It's like trying to use a library without importing it first—the functions simply won't be available.
+It's like trying to use a library without importing it first.
+The functions simply won't be available.

 ## How Scripts Attach to Your Game